-Communications will inform the public of this report by posting it to the website.
-Communications will inform the public about the decision of Council by including information in Council Highlights news release, and posted to the Town's website.
+Communications will share this report with the public by posting it to the website.
+Additionally, updated regarding Council's decision will be included in the Council Highlights news release, and posted to the Town's website.

-Communications works in collaboration with Economic Development staff and the AEDC's Strategic Action Teams and Aurora Town Square Project to promote downtown businesses and events.
+The Communications teams in collaboration with Economic Development staff and the AEDC's Strategic Action Teams and ongoing Aurora Town Square initiatives to promote downtown businesses and events.